Skip to main content

 • Can I be Punished for Nullifying a Verdict?

-The only example I could find that allowed a judge or prosecutor to take vengeance on a juror potentially is the Laura Kriho matter.
+The only example I could find that allowed a judge or prosecutor to potentially take vengeance on a juror is the Laura Kriho matter.
 In that case, Kriho was the sole juror refusing to convict based upon the interests of justice.
 It was a drug-related case called People v.
-Brannon.
-The situation was in Colorado.
+Brannon, which took place in Colorado.
 Juror Kriho was eventually charged with three counts of contempt of Court.

 A whistle-blowing fellow juror on the panel sent a secret communication to the Gilpin County District Court Trial Judge, Kenneth Barnhill.
-Said communication alleged that Kriho complained about the unfair potential jail time of the accused while deliberating.
-So the sell-out juror asked the Court to bring in an alternate juror.
+The communication alleged that Kriho complained about the accused’s unfair potential jail time while deliberating.
+So, the sell-out juror asked the Court to bring in an alternate juror.
 Since the Court had previously dismissed the alternates, the Court called for a mistrial instead.

 What Were The Contempt Charges in Kriho?